SymmetricInDesign/SomaShare/README.md

 ## Overview

-[SomaShare](https://somashare.herokuapp.com/#/) is a Redditlike interactive education website where users are able to share external links with other users.
+SomaShare is a Reddit-like interactive education website where users are able to share external links with other users.
 It utilizes a MongoDB/Express backend with a React/Redux frontend.

 ![Somashare](https://github.com/SymmetricInDesign/SomaShare/blob/main/frontend/public/images/Screen%20Shot%202021-08-04%20at%207.46.36%20PM.png)